 Accessible by zip and deceptively roomy, a frame bag is a fantastic selection to make if you want to take just one bag.
 Again, the variety is exponential, but it is worth choosing something compartmentalised to arrange your equipment better, allocating everything to a specific spot.

 Frame bags are helpful because they generally don’t require compression wizardry to get everything to fit.
-Additionally, with multiple attachment points and a low centre of gravity, they’re typically very stable.
-Put your spare on-bike clothes, food and tools in the frame back for easy access.
+Additionally, they're typically very stable with multiple attachment points and a low centre of gravity.
+We packed a spare set of on-bike clothes, food, and tools in the frame bag for easy access on our latest adventure.

 Top Tube Bags